-ACG award amounts: first-year students may receive up to \$750 per year; second-year students may receive up to \$1,300 per year.
-Students must have a 3.00 GPA to renew the grant and be eligible to receive PELL.
+A federal program for U.S. citizens for first and second year students who are Federal Pell Grant recipients.
+ACG requires completion of a rigorous secondary school program.
+The amount of the grant: First-year students up to \$750.
+Second-year students may receive up to \$1300 per year.
+The student must have a 3.00 GPA to renew the grant to be eligible to receive PELL.